-Learning first aid can be the difference between life and death for someone who has been in an accident, or otherwise suffered an injury.
+Learning first aid can be the difference between life and death for someone who has been in an accident or otherwise suffered an injury.
 Whilst there are many first aid qualifications out there, most can be expected to have a similar kind of structure.
-This article aims to outline what can be found on a first aid course, and to provide some advice on how to make the most effective use of time on the day.
+This article aims to outline what can be found in a first aid course and to provide some advice on how to make the most effective use of time on the day.

 What will Happen on my first aid course?

 As mentioned, depending on what course you choose to take there will be variances in what happens during a training course.

 Tutorcare’s Emergency First Aid at Work course, for example, would see you first be given an explanation of first-aid practices, before moving on to a discussion around the regulations governing first aid and health & safety.

 After this, a combination of practical and theory sessions would aim to teach you how to handle a variety of workplace injuries, including unconsciousness, bleeding, and shock.
 Other courses might include teaching you how to use a defibrillator or specialising in how to deal with chokes or burns.

 Many first aid courses last only a day, but some can last longer due to the complexity or breadth of content required.
 A Basic Paediatric First Aid training course covers much more than the first aid at work course, and so lasts a couple of days.

 It will have a section establishing how best to plan for first aid situations, and how to respond to burns, chokes, or bleeding for children specifically; performing the techniques you learn on another course would likely only harm a child further.